Part II, chapter 3: Leave of absence returnees/leave of absence replacements

 3.1.8 Specified term appointment

-If the person with a priority entitlement is appointed on a specified term basis, the priority entitlement continues until either an indeterminate appointment is made or the priority entitlement period ends, whichever occurs first.
+If the person with a priority entitlement is appointed on a specified term basis during the priority entitlement period, the priority entitlement continues until either an indeterminate appointment is made or the priority entitlement period ends, whichever occurs first.
 A specified term appointment that lasts beyond the end date of the priority entitlement period continues to be valid for its duration, even if the priority entitlement has ended.

 Note:

 The period of the specified term appointment does not extend the priority entitlement period.
-In such cases, the employee will cease to be an employee at the end of the specified term, rather than at the end of the priority entitlement period, unless their employment status changes during the period of the term appointment.
-This may result from changes such as a conversion of the term appointment to an indeterminate appointment, or the person being successful in a different staffing process.
+In such cases, the employee will cease to be an employee at the end of the specified term, rather than at the end of the priority entitlement period, unless their employment status changes during the specified term appointment.
+This may result from changes such as a conversion of the specified term appointment to an indeterminate appointment, or the person being successful in a different staffing process.

 3.1.9 Appointment to a lower-level position

-A person with a leave of absence priority entitlement who is appointed indeterminately to a lower-level position during the priority period has a reinstatement priority entitlement (PSER, section 10).
+A person with a leave of absence priority entitlement who is appointed indeterminately to a lower-level position during the priority period may be eligible for the reinstatement priority entitlement (PSER, subsection 10(1)).

 Note:

 The hiring organization must inform the PSC of the lower-level appointment by submitting a PIMS Referral Feedback Form or a PIMS Request for Priority Clearance to Appoint a Person with a Priority Entitlement.
-Once the lower-level appointment is made, the hiring organization is responsible for updating the person’s PIMS registration if they become eligible for the reinstatement priority entitlement.
+Once the lower-level appointment is made, the hiring organization is responsible for updating the person’s priority entitlement type in PIMS if they are eligible for the reinstatement priority entitlement.

 Note 1: